 Mornings Begin With Coffee And A Fresh Copy Of The Hindu

 We want to make it clear that when we say coffee, we don’t mean just any coffee, we mean filter coffee.
 What’s the difference?
 Everything.
-It’s straight up better than instant coffee powder.
-Coffee in hand, you’re now set to read the goings on in our city, from India’s most iconic newspaper, The Hindu.
+It’s straight-up better than instant coffee powder.
+Coffee in hand, you’re now set to read the goings-on in our city, from India’s most iconic newspaper, The Hindu.
 Started more than a 100 years ago, this day is about as much a part of our tradition as every Chennaiite’s mom playing M S Subbulakshmi’s rendition of the Suprabhatam every morning (Google the reference if you don’t get it).
 The day’s newspaper and filter coffee combination are available at most places across the city, though the best place to try filter coffee for the first time is at Saravana Bhavan, Ratna Café and any eatery in Mylapore.
-For more awesome filter coffee recommendations, check our story here.
+For more awesome filter coffee recommendations, click here.

 The Beach Is A Way Of Life

-You’ve probably heard of Marina beach and you’ll have probably heard of Besant Nagar’s Elliot’s beach.
-Our beaches are a big deal, just sitting on the shore and watching the waves go by has a way of soothing the soul.
+You’ve probably heard of Marina beach and Besant Nagar’s Elliot’s beach.
+These beaches are a big deal.
+Just sitting on the shore and watching the waves go by has a way of soothing the soul.
 Just broke up?
 Sit at the beach.
 Got bad marks in an exam and had your folks yell at you?
 Let the waves wash those tears away.
 Take the first auto you see to the beach.
 Moving past those awkward, cringe-worthy depressing moments, there’s a lot of things to do and see at the beach.
 From sports to street food, there’s always something going on at both beaches in the mornings and evenings.
-Marina beach has a lighthouse that you should check out for a beautiful view of the city too.
+You should also check out the lighthouse at Marina.
+Find a complete list of the best beaches in Chennai here.

 The East Coast Road Is Where We Go Roadtripping

 The East Coast Road is our version of Marine Drive, albeit a lot less crowded, except on Friday and Sunday evenings when everyone’s rushing back and forth from the standing booze cruise we call Pondicherry.
 If you’re new to the city, there’s a bunch of things for you to check out on ECR.
-For starters you have the Covelong surfing scene, where a number of surf schools have taken shelter and offer their services to us landlubbers.
-There’s a bunch of Go Karting places like Kart Attack.
-There’s a drive-in theatre called Prarthana that mainly screens Tamil Movies.
+You have the Covelong surfing scene, a bunch of Go-Karting places, Prarthana drive-in theater that screens Tamil Movies.
 There’s amazing seafood to be had at a restaurant called Moonrakers in Mahabalipuram (30-minute drive from Thiruvanmaiyur).
-There’s a one of a kind reptile zoo, called the Madras Crocodile Bank, that’s world famous and much much more.
+There’s the one-of-a-kind Madras Crocodile Bank and much much more.
 All you need to do is get in a car and drive, or if you want to enjoy the local experience, board any bus going down ECR from the Thiruvanmaiyur Bus Depot (it’s a good way to see what’s around).
 Here are 10 things we love about the place.

 Thayir Sadam (Aka Curd Rice) Is Soul Food